 You Might Also Like

 - 1 large banana (peeled, sliced and frozen)

 - 1 large ripe mango (peeled, chopped and frozen)

 - 1 cup packed kale leaves (hard stem removed and cut into small pieces)

 - 1 cup milk (chilled)

 - Add the frozen banana, frozen mango, kale leaves, plain yogurt, milk, and honey to a blender.

 - Note – If your blender is not powerful enough to process frozen produce, let the banana and mango thaw a bit.

-- Blend until smooth.
-Divide between two serving glasses and enjoy immediately.
-Best when fresh, though leftovers will keep covered in the refrigerator for 24 hours.
+- This smoothie tastes best when served fresh, though leftovers will keep covered in the refrigerator for 24 hours.